go-task/task/docs/docs/usage.md

 ## Overriding task name

-Sometimes you may want to override the task name print on summary, up-to-date messages to STDOUT, etc. In this case you can just set `label:`, which can also be interpolated with variables:
+Sometimes you may want to override the task name printed on the summary, up-to-date messages to STDOUT, etc. In this case, you can just set `label:`, which can also be interpolated with variables:

 ```yaml